Catalogue of works, approved by Galina Ustvolskaya

 Leningrad Philharmonic Orchestra — Vladimir Altschuler (conductor)

-21. Symphony No. 3 "Jesus Messiah, Save Us!" for reciter ((young) man) and small orchestra (1983)
+21. Symphony No. 3 "Jesus Messiah, Save Us!" for reciter ((young) man) with a microphone and small orchestra (1983)

 Text by Hermannus Contractus